The Ultimate Winter Packing List Chicago Edition For 2025

 girl with winter coat standing next to Chicago cloudgate

-If you are going to be spending the day out walking around Chicago, hitting up the Art Institute, Millenium Park, or Lincoln Park Zoo (yes, it’s still open in the winter) you have to know how to best keep warm and comfortable so you can withstand some of those frigid temperatures and strong gusts of wind!
+If you are going to spend the day walking around Chicago, visit the Art Institute, Millenium Park, or Lincoln Park Zoo (yes, it’s still open in the winter).

 >> Read More: The Best Places To Eat Deep Dish Pizza in Chicago